Gkcloud5/Better-future/Learning/Linux/Advanced/Process/Tracking process - TOP.md

 #### Explanation about it:

 * By using `top` command we can read and analyze the resource utilization on your system.
+* top command provide real time view of the system utilization.
 *